insurance dispute arbitration in Saegertown, Pennsylvania 16433

 The Claim & Denial:

 Harper’s total estimated damage was $45,000, as assessed by a contractor he hired on October 5th.
 This included $30,000 for structural repairs and $15,000 to replace and restore personal property.
-However, Keystone Mutual issued a denial letter on October 20th, stating that the policy’s water damage exclusion applied because the flooding was “due to surface water” and not from a burst pipe or covered peril.
+However, Keystone Mutual issued a denial letter on October 20th, stating that the policy’s water damage exclusion applied because the flooding was due to surface water” and not from a burst pipe or covered peril.

 Escalation to Arbitration:

 Feeling blindsided, Harper requested arbitration per the policy terms.
 The arbitration was scheduled for February 15, 2024, held at the Saegertown Civic Center.
-The arbitrator, retired Judge Lisa Manning, was assigned to the case.
+The arbitrator, retired Judge the claimant, was assigned to the case.
 Both parties submitted evidence: Harper’s flooding expert testified the water entered through foundation cracks caused by soil saturation from the storm, qualifying it as a covered event under the policy’s "storm-related water intrusion" clause.

 Keystone’s representative argued that the absence of a sump pump failure or pipe break meant it fell squarely under the exclusion clause.
 The insurer emphasized standard exclusions to keep premiums affordable, while Harper’s counsel stressed the insurer's duty to cover natural disaster consequences explicitly referenced in the declaration page.